 Competition and Combat

 Taekkyon has both a competitive, game-like version, and a combat version.
 The game, which is called Kyulyun, was played where two teams gathered, with a winner stays on format, until one team was completely wiped out.
-This 1377954_581442335256536_660695014_ngame had a dance like feel, as players stepped around each other while drums were played.
+This game had a dance like feel, as players stepped around each other while drums were played.
 Players had to either throw the opponent, or kick them in the head.
 Like modern day sports martial arts, a player could tap out to surrender.

 The ring was often made by laying down straw mats, but could also be on dirt or grass.
 The largest competition would typically be held on the 15th day of the 5th lunar month, which was called Tano, which also held Ssireum, Korean wrestling, tournaments.
 There was no prize, but the winner would be treated as a hero by both sides.
 It is said the focus on kicking techniques in Korea is due to the mountainous terrain; people had naturally strong legs from spending so much time climbing hills.

 As far as combat, similar techniques are applied as in the game.
 The main difference however is the target areas and the power used.
 Pressure point techniques, eye gauges and locks are also common.
-The rhythmic steps and constant 1926801_647747588626010_174977634_nmotions of the hands distract the opponent, setting up for a kick or sweep.
+The rhythmic steps and constant motions of the hands distract the opponent, setting up for a kick or sweep.
 Unlike taekwondo, flying or spinning kicks aren’t often used, rather, low kicks to the shins or knees, sweeps and trips, and direct push kicks to the body are more common.

 A Typical Taekkyon Martial Arts Class